What do 95 percent of today’s Fortune 500 CEOs have in common?

 Oracle CEO Mark Hurd, who played tennis at Baylor University, appreciates how much the sport taught him about business.
 “Tennis,” says Hurd, “is a space where you have to go out every day, rain or shine, and you’ve got to perform.
 It’s just like the business world.”

-Whether you’re a star athlete or you simply dabble in competitive sports for the fun of it, sports participation develops leadership attributes that inherently translate into the workplace.
+Whether you’re a star athlete or you dabble in competitive sports for the fun of it, sports participation develops leadership attributes that inherently translate into the workplace.

 Here are four leadership skills learned through athletics that have proven beneficial to today’s business leaders.